Sputnik 1: Reception

-The Soviets provided details of Sputnik 1 before the launch, but few outside the Soviet Union noticed.
-After reviewing information publicly available before the launch, the science writer Willy Ley wrote in 1958: Organized through the citizen science project Operation Moonwatch, teams of visual observers at 150 stations in the United States and other countries were alerted during the night to watch for the satellite at dawn and during the evening twilight as it passed overhead.
+Organised through the citizen science project Operation Moonwatch, teams of visual observers at 150 stations in the United States and other countries were alerted during the night to watch for the satellite at dawn and during the evening twilight as it passed overhead.
 The USSR requested amateur and professional radio operators to tape record the signal being transmitted from the satellite.
+One of the first observations of it in the western world was made at the school observatory in Rodewisch (Saxony).

 News reports at the time pointed out that "anyone possessing a short wave receiver can hear the new Russian earth satellite as it hurtles over this area of the globe."
 Directions, provided by the American Radio Relay League, were to "Tune in 20 megacycles sharply, by the time signals, given on that frequency.
 Then tune to slightly higher frequencies.
 The 'beep, beep' sound of the satellite can be heard each time it rounds the globe."
 The first recording of Sputnik 1's signal was made by RCA engineers near Riverhead, Long Island.
 They then drove the tape recording into Manhattan for broadcast to the public over NBC radio.
 However, as Sputnik rose higher over the East Coast, its signal was picked up by W2AEE, the ham radio station of Columbia University.
 Students working in the university's FM station, WKCR, made a tape of this, and were the first to rebroadcast the Sputnik signal to the American public (or whoever could receive the FM station).

 The Soviet Union agreed to transmit on frequencies that worked with the United States' existing infrastructure, but later announced the lower frequencies.
 Asserting that the launch "did not come as a surprise", the White House refused to comment on any military aspects.
-On 5 October the Naval Research Laboratory captured recordings of Sputnik 1 during four crossings over the United States.
+On 5 October, the Naval Research Laboratory captured recordings of Sputnik 1 during four crossings over the United States.
 The USAF Cambridge Research Center collaborated with Bendix-Friez, Westinghouse Broadcasting, and the Smithsonian Astrophysical Observatory to obtain a video of Sputnik's rocket body crossing the pre-dawn sky of Baltimore, broadcast on 12 October by WBZ-TV in Boston.

 The success of Sputnik 1 seemed to have changed minds around the world regarding a shift in power to the Soviets.

 The USSR's launch of Sputnik 1 spurred the United States to create the Advanced Research Projects Agency (ARPA, later DARPA) in February 1958 to regain a technological lead.

 In Britain, the media and population initially reacted with a mixture of fear for the future, but also amazement about human progress.
 Many newspapers and magazines heralded the arrival of the Space Age.
 However, when the USSR launched Sputnik 2, containing the dog Laika, the media narrative returned to one of anti-Communism and many people sent protests to the Soviet embassy and the RSPCA.